kbengine/kbengine/kbe/src/lib/python/Doc/reference/datamodel.rst

             single: integer
             single: Unicode

-         A string is a sequence of values that represent Unicode codepoints.
+         A string is a sequence of values that represent Unicode code points.
-         All the codepoints in range ``U+0000 - U+10FFFF`` can be represented in a string.
-Python doesn't have a :c:type:`chr` type, and every character in the string is represented as a string object with length ``1``.
-The built-in function :func:`ord` converts a character to its codepoint (as an integer); :func:`chr` converts an integer in range ``0 - 10FFFF`` to the corresponding character.
+         All the code points in the range ``U+0000 - U+10FFFF`` can be represented in a string.
+Python doesn't have a :c:type:`char` type;
+         instead, every code point in the string is represented as a string object with length ``1``.
+The built-in function :func:`ord` converts a code point from its string form to an integer in the range ``0 - 10FFFF``; :func:`chr` converts an integer in the range ``0 - 10FFFF`` to the corresponding length ``1`` string object.
-         :meth:`str.encode` can be used to convert a :class:`str` to :class:`bytes` using the given encoding, and :meth:`bytes.decode` can be used to achieve the opposite.
+         :meth:`str.encode` can be used to convert a :class:`str` to :class:`bytes` using the given text encoding, and :meth:`bytes.decode` can be used to achieve the opposite.

       Tuples
          .. index::